D4ykoo/reiseplatform-case-m2/usermanagement/README.md

 ## Prerequisites
 * A postgresql database where the configuration and credentials are known

+## How to deploy
+For the non container way follow the instructions below.

+Otherwise have a look in the READMEs located at:
+`./frontend/README.md` and `./backend/README.md`

 ## How to run - bare metal

 ### Configuration